 5. Boost Work-Life Balance

-If employees are stressed and exhausted, workplace morale will decrease faster than the office coffee supply.
+If your people are stressed and exhausted, employee morale will decrease faster than the office coffee supply.
 Fortunately, there are ways you can encourage a healthy work-life balance so that your team is motivated and energized when they’re in the office.

 Instead of having a typical nine-to-five schedule for all employees, you could let employees set hours that work for themselves and their families.
 For example, parents could start at 7 a.m. and end at 3 p.m. to pick their kids up from school.
 Another way to increase flexibility (and significantly decrease commute time) is to allow people to work from home all or some of the time.